 Orientation programs welcome new recruits, deliver critical information, and help prevent the disastrous first days that, according to one study, drive 4% of new hires out the door, never to return.
-Organizations recognize the need to put their best foot forward and essentially "re-recruit" new hires.
-As a result, they are revamping their programs to address the following issues:
+Organizations recognize the need to put their best foot forward and essentially “re-recruit” new hires.
+As a result, they are revamping their new employee orientation best practices to address the following issues:

 Although everyone seems to agree that orientation should be energizing and exciting, it’s also the time for delivering a lot of critical information (not to mention completing piles of paperwork).
 To prevent boredom and help employees absorb and retain information, organizations are turning to a combination of print materials, online tools, executive presentations, slick videos, informal get-togethers, and more-formal meetings.
 A key concern we’ve heard: Identifying the right people to facilitate informative and engaging orientation events.